Take the First Step Toward Your Mechanic Career Now!

 To become an industrial mechanic, you’ll need to:

-The median annual salary for industrial mechanics is $51,360.
+The average annual wage for industrial mechanics is $60,990 in 2022 according to the Bureau of Labor Statistics.
 Depending on your experience, where your work, and what state you are employed in, your pay could look different.
-As an entry-level industrial mechanic, your average yearly paycheck will be $32K, but the top 10 percent of your colleagues will be earning over $76K.
+The top 10 percent of industrial mechanics in 2022 earned $82,810.

 Manufacturing, construction, and wholesale trades are the top-paying industries for your chosen career.

-Employment is expected to grow 7 percent through 2026, which is about average compared with all other professions.
-More than 23K new positions will open through 2026, and you’ll be extremely employable if you are able to work on a wide variety of machines and have many relevant skills.
+Employment is expected to grow 14 percent through 2031, which is much faster than average compared with all other professions.
+About 69,700 new positions will open through 2031, and you’ll be extremely employable if you are able to work on a wide variety of machines and have many relevant skills.